-To run cron jobs on Aptible Deploy (or any containerized environment), we recommend using Supercronic, a cron implementation we created specifically to be used with containers.
+To run cron jobs on Aptible (or any containerized environment), we recommend using Supercronic, a cron implementation we created specifically to be used with containers.

 Here's how you'd get started running cron jobs for your app with Supercronic.